Chemical weapons watchdog says Syria cooperating with mission

 An OPCW official speaking on condition of anonymity said the chemical sites believed to be now in rebel-held or contested territory were mostly emptied before fighting started there, but they would still need to be inspected at some point to ensure they were no longer being used.

-Roughly 100 experts from the chemical weapons regulator will be required to carry out the labour-intensive procedure of either incinerating or chemically neutralizing toxic agents used for warfare.
+Roughly 100 experts from the chemical weapons regulator will be required to carry out the labor-intensive procedure of either incinerating or chemically neutralizing toxic agents used for warfare.

 (Editing by Mark Heinrich)